 Business is always changing and there are always new business trends that are materializing and gaining popularity.
 One big way that business has changed in recent years is the growth of remote work.
-More and more people are working remotely at least some of the time and the industry has experienced massive growth over the last decade and a half.
+More and more people are working remotely and the industry has experienced massive growth over the last decade and a half.

 While some people might want to point out everything wrong with being a digital nomad or remote worker, the flexibility and work-life balance it offers you can be incredible.

 Remote work can be great and beneficial for both the employer and the employee, as well.
 However, not everyone is right for a remote team.
 It can be difficult to find the right people and have the right structure for a remote team.
 With that in mind, let’s look at a couple of no-sweat ways to ensure you build a good remote team.

 Use the Right Hiring Tools

 The first step to building a good remote team is hiring the right people.
 However, if you are hiring remotely, you are likely interviewing and considering people from across the country, or even the world.
 Not only is this a lot of manage, but it can also take a lot more effort than simply having all applicants come to your office for an interview.

 Using tools like applicant tracking systems can help ensure you can manage applicants and track their information.
 If you want to learn more, this ATS software explanation can be a big help.